barryclark/jekyll-now/README.md

 ## Local Theme Development

-Explain why you'd want to use local theme development.
+List of reasons that you might want to use local theme development:

+- Cover importing posts from another blogging platform. http://import.jekyllrb.com/docs/home/

 The first step of local development is git cloning your repo.

-**PIC OF THIS**
+PIC

 Then pick option 1 or 2 depending on whether you want to be able to build/view you site locally—that's the part where things get a little more tricky.